tassiluca/direct-style-experiments/docs/site/content/docs/03-basics.md

     /** Creates a new blog post with the given [[title]] and [[body]], authored by [[authorId]],
       * or a string explaining the reason of the failure.
       */
-    def create(authorId: AuthorId, title: Title, body: Body)(using Async): Either[String, Post]
+    def create(authorId: AuthorId, title: Title, body: Body)(using Async, CanFail): Post

-    /** Get a post from its [[title]] or a string explaining the reason of the failure. */ def get(title: Title)(using Async): Either[String, Option[Post]]
+    /** Get a post from its [[title]] or a string explaining the reason of the failure. */ def get(title: Title)(using Async, CanFail): Option[Post]

-    /** Gets all the stored blog posts in a lazy manner or a string explaining the reason of the failure. */ def all()(using Async): Either[String, LazyList[Post]]
+    /** Gets all the stored blog posts in a lazy manner or a string explaining the reason of the failure. */ def all()(using Async, CanFail): LazyList[Post]
 ```

-As you can see, `Future`s are gone and the return type it's just the result of their intent (expressed with `Either` to return a meaningful message in case of failure).
+As you can see, **`Future`s are gone** and the return type it's just the result of their intent.
 The fact they are _suspendable_ is expressed using the `Async` context, which is required to invoke those functions.
+Since all these functions could fail (for example, because of a problem with the DB connection), the `CanFail` capability is used to model the effect of failure (as described in previous chapter).

 > Key inspiring principle (actually, taken by Kotlin)
 >
 > ***&#10077;Concurrency is hard!
 Concurrency has to be explicit!&#10078;***

-By default the code is serial.
-If you want to opt-in concurrency you have to explicitly use a `Future` or `Task` spawning a new control flow that executes asynchronously, allowing the caller to continue its execution.
+**By default the code is serial.
+If you want to opt-in concurrency you have to explicitly use a `Future` or `Task` spawning a new control flow that executes asynchronously, allowing the caller to continue its execution.**

 The other important key feature of the library is the support for **structured concurrency and cancellation mechanisms**: